BrandenStoberReal/SillyTavern-ValueTracker-Plugin/README.md

 See [API.md](API.md) for complete API reference.

 All API operations (except cross-extension endpoints) now require an `x-extension-id` header to specify which extension's database to operate on.
-The extension ID is no longer passed in the URL path.

 ## Arbitrary Data Support